Neurodiversity Navigators at Bellevue College

 Campus Awareness & Training

-The Neurodiversity Navigators Program currently serves Bellevue College students who identify as autistic.
-Students must self-identify as autistic, must wish to be part of the program, and must agree to participate in all program components listed above and discuss any participation concerns with program leads.
+The Neurodiversity Navigators Program currently serves Bellevue College students who identify as autistic or neurodivergent.
+Students must self-identify as autistic or neurodivergent, must wish to be part of the program, and must agree to participate in all program components listed above and discuss any participation concerns with program leads.

 See our Future Students page to learn more.